jonas-henehan/weather-extension/README.md

 4. Select "Load unpacked"
 5. Choose downloaded project folder
 6. Confirm New Tab override when opening new tab for first time
-7. Click on extension icon to update location
+7. Click on extension icon to update location (GeoLocation will be used if Other option is picked)